 Government says SAB case on alcohol ban is only in its commercial interests

-Ban on alcohol sales will be lifted as soon ‘as the situation on the ground justifies this,’ minister says
+The minister says the ban on alcohol sales will be lifted as soon as the situation on the ground justifies it

 09 July 2021 - 20:17

-The alcohol sales ban will be lifted as soon “as the situation on the ground justifies this”, minister of co-operative governance and traditional affairs Nkosazana Dlamini-Zuma said in response to an application filed by SA Breweries (SAB).
+Minister of co-operative governance & traditional affairs Nkosazana Dlamini-Zuma has argued that the benefit of a liquor ban outweighs the costs, adding that lockdown restrictions had been “remarkably successful” in reducing the spread of the coronavirus.

-SAB, a subsidiary of the world’s largest brewer AB InBev, is seeking to have the specific regulation used to ban alcohol sales set saide.
-This the fourth time since the country imposed lockdown restrictions in 2020 that sales of liquor hgave been prohibited.
-The case was heard on Friday in the Western Cape High Court by Judge Robert Henney...
+The government was responding to SAB, a subsidiary of the world’s largest brewer, AB InBev, which is seeking to have the regulation to ban alcohol sales from June 28 set aside.
+This the fourth time since the country imposed lockdown restrictions in 2020 that sales of liquor have been prohibited.
+The case was heard on Friday in the Western Cape High Court by judge Robert Henney...

 BL Premium